patrickfav/density-converter/README.md

 * xxxhdpi 144x144 (x4)
 ```

-### Fixed Width in DP Mode
+### Fixed Width/Height in DP Mode

 This mode is suitable if the source image is in an arbitrary resolution (but usually greater resolution than needed) and
 the needed density independent pixel (dp) dimensions are known to the developer.
-The set dp value is always the width, while
+Either the width or height can be fixed
-the height will scale accordingly (keeping aspect ration).
-In this mode all images will have the same pixel width for the
+with a dp value, while calculating the other dimension accordingly (keeping aspect ration).
+In this mode all images will
-same density bucket.
-Here is a practical example:
+have the same pixel width (or height) for the same density bucket.
+Here is a practical example with fixed width:

 You get an icon in 512x512 and want to display it in 48x48dp.
 The tool will generate the following resolutions: